EECi/home/docs/projects/stoch/FDA.md

 # Team
-This work has resulted from the PhD studies of <a href = "https://eeci.github.io/home/docs/people/rebecca">Rebecca Ward</a>, supervised by <a href = "https://eeci.github.io/home/docs/people/ruchi">Ruchi Choudhary</a> and funded by <a href = "https://www.laingorourke.com/">Laing O'Rourke </a> and <a href = "https://epsrc.ukri.org/">EPSRC</a>
+This work has resulted from the PhD studies of <a href = "https://eeci.github.io/home/docs/people/rebecca">Dr Rebecca Ward</a>, supervised by <a href = "https://eeci.github.io/home/docs/people/ruchi">Dr Ruchi Choudhary</a> and funded by <a href = "https://www.laingorourke.com/">Laing O'Rourke </a> and <a href = "https://epsrc.ukri.org/">EPSRC</a>